dstackai/dstack/docs/docs/concepts/volumes.md

 2. Can I mount volumes from one region/zone on instances from other regions/zones?

     It depends on the cloud and volume type.
 Generally, network volumes are tied to regions so they cannot be used in other regions.
-Some clouds support volumes that can be used across availability zones.
+Volumes are also often tied to availability zones but some clouds support volumes that can be used across availability zones within a region.